About the 2021 tournament

 Go to the following link for more information about the TDS Exotic Wildlife Ranch.
 The drive to the ranch entrance takes less than nine minutes from the Onion Creek Club parking lot.
 It is another five minutes to the event center.

 Mobile Loaves & Fishes SILENT AUCTION items will be on display and open for bidding.
-The silent Auction will take the place of a raffle (held in 2018 and 2019).
+The silent Auction will take the place of a raffle.

 Our guest speaker, award-winning sports commentator Vern Lundquist, will join us at the Friday night dinner.